Your forearms and hands contain around fifty different muscles. Together, these muscles create the dexterity, strength, and endurance of your hands.

 - Plate Pinch: 3 sets/side x max time

-This forearm and grip workout is available for free in the StrengthLog workout app.
+This forearm and grip workout is available for free in the StrengthLog workout tracker app.

 StrengthLog is 100 % free, but our premium version offers additional benefits.

 Want to give premium a shot?
 We offer all new users a free 14-day trial of premium, which you can activate in the app.

 Download StrengthLog for free with the buttons below:

 Together, these exercises will train your forearms and grip muscles well, stimulating both muscle growth and strength.
 If you train these exercises with a good technique, and regularly try to increase the weight you are using, the time you can hold, or the number of reps you are doing while still maintaining good form, your forearms are bound to grow bigger and stronger.

 And that’s it!
 Hopefully, by now you have a good grasp of the muscle anatomy of your forearm flexors, what some effective forearm and grip exercises are, and how you can combine them into a workout.